-BACKGROUND: Early diagnosis and management can mitigate the long-term morbidity and mortality of chronic obstructive pulmonary disease (COPD).
+Background: Early diagnosis and management can mitigate the long-term morbidity and mortality of chronic obstructive pulmonary disease (COPD).

-AIM: To gain insights into the initial diagnostic process and early management of COPD by Australian general practitioners (GPs).
+Aims: To gain insights into the initial diagnostic process and early management of COPD by Australian general practitioners (GPs).

-METHODS: A random sample of Australian GPs was invited to complete a postal survey, which assessed familiarity with and use of contemporary practice guidelines, diagnostic criteria, and management preferences for COPD.
+Methods: A random sample of Australian GPs was invited to complete a postal survey, which assessed familiarity with and use of contemporary practice guidelines, diagnostic criteria, and management preferences for COPD.

-RESULTS: Two hundred and thirty-three GPs completed the survey.
+Results: Two hundred and thirty-three GPs completed the survey.
 While most GPs based a COPD diagnosis on smoking history (94.4%), symptoms (91.0%) and spirometry (88.8%), only 39.9% of respondents recorded a formal diagnosis of COPD after the patient's first symptomatic presentation.
 Tiotropium was the preferred treatment in 77.3% of GPs for the initial management of COPD, while only 27.5% routinely recommended pulmonary rehabilitation.
 GPs routinely recorded patients' smoking status and offered smoking cessation advice, but the timing of this advice varied.
 Less than half of the respondents routinely used COPD management guidelines, or tools and resources provided by the Australian Lung Foundation.

-CONCLUSION: There is scope for major improvement in GPs' familiarity with and use of COPD management guidelines, and readily available tools and resources.
+Conclusion: There is scope for major improvement in GPs' familiarity with and use of COPD management guidelines, and readily available tools and resources.
 Some systematic issues were highlighted in the Australian primary care setting, such as a reactive and relatively passive and delayed approach to diagnosis, potentially delayed smoking cessation advice and under-utilisation of pulmonary rehabilitation.
 There is an urgent need to devise strategies for improving patient outcomes in COPD using resources that are readily available.

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Group:||Pharmacology and Pharmaceutical Sciences|
+|Research Group:||Pharmacology and pharmaceutical sciences|

-|Research Field:||Clinical Pharmacy and Pharmacy Practice|
+|Research Field:||Clinical pharmacy and pharmacy practice|

-|Objective Group:||Other Health|
+|Objective Group:||Other health|

-|Objective Field:||Health not elsewhere classified|
+|Objective Field:||Other health not elsewhere classified|

-|Author:||Bereznicki, B (Dr Bonnie Bereznicki)|
+|UTAS Author:||Bereznicki, B (Dr Bonnie Bereznicki)|

-|Author:||Walters, H (Professor Haydn Walters)|
+|UTAS Author:||Walters, H (Professor Haydn Walters)|

 |UTAS Author:||Walters, J (Dr Julia Walters)|

-|Author:||Peterson, G (Professor Gregory Peterson)|
+|UTAS Author:||Peterson, G (Professor Gregory Peterson)|

-|Author:||Bereznicki, L (Associate Professor Luke Bereznicki)|
+|UTAS Author:||Bereznicki, L (Professor Luke Bereznicki)|

 |Web of Science® Times Cited:||3|